Simon-Oliver/portfolio-website/src/index.md

 <h2 class='header-sub'>Software Engineering Student at the  <br class="header-break"> University of Canberra</h2>

 <p class="para-xl">
 I'm an experienced communicator with a passion for beautiful and functional products.
-Creating things gets me excited!
 </p>

 <!-- <p class="para-xl">